No3371/StatePatternCSharp/README.md

 Jump button can be pressed anytime but it will only jumps when it's grounded or it jumped only once.

-Triple or more jumps can also be implmented too by adding an int variable for how many times it jumps between 2 Grounded.
+Triple or more jumps can also be implmented by keeping an int variable for how many times it jumps between 2 Grounded.

 The jumping logic is built into the `Jumping` state, whenever it enters the state, a Jump is performed (if allowed).